Pece17/IoTBeacon/README.md

 sudo apt-get update
 ```

-Update Firefox browser because default browser on the server does not support for example GitHub
+Update Firefox browser because default browser on the server does not support all sites, specifically GitHub

 ```
 sudo apt-get install firefox